The Ten Commandments of Investing

 4. Keep it simple.

-Target date mutual funds for retirement accounts are an example of this — they’re simple and auto-adjusting.
+Target date mutual funds for retirement accounts are an example of this — they’re simple and auto-adjusting — as are stock and bond index funds.
 (See my next point.)

 This is the mix of stocks, bonds, cash equivalents (i.e., savings, CDs, money market funds), and any other asset classes such as real estate that makes up your investment portfolio.
 Stocks are riskier than bonds, bonds are riskier than cash, and commercial real estate falls somewhere between stocks and bonds.